 HIM Professionals (Actors)

-HIM Professionals are responsible for ensuring the availability, accuracy, and protection of information that is needed to deliver healthcare services and to make appropriate healthcare-related decisions.
-Table 4 presents current roles of HIM professionals in healthcare organizations.
+HIM Professionals are responsible for ensuring the availability, integrity, and protection of information that is needed to deliver healthcare and population health services and to make appropriate healthcare and health promotion-related decisions.
+Table 4 presents a sample of current roles of HIM professionals in healthcare organizations.

 Table 4: Roles of HIM Professionals in Healthcare Organizations